Ejostol/Falling-Stands-/paper.md

 Japanese cedars have been planted for their millennial-old cultural history, quality of timber, speed of growth, and suitability to the climate across the Japanese archipelago. [_Nihon Shoki_](https://books.google.com/books?id=1IJrNAKBpycC&pg=PA299#v=onepage&q&f=false), the second oldest Japanese historical record that dates from 720 CE, is the earliest written source to mention it.
 It refers to <span eid="Q272993">Susanoo</span>, a multifaceted deity who created trees, including *sugi*, from his hair. *Nihon Shoki* also notes that *sugi* is an excellent material for building ships.[^6][^7]

 <param ve-image
-       label="Zen garden at Ryoan-ji, with two prominent Cryptomeria visible just beyond the garden’s enclosed courtyard, demarcating the boundary of the sacred space.
+       label="Zen garden at Ryoan-ji, with two prominent cedars visible just beyond the garden’s enclosed courtyard, demarcating the boundary of the sacred space.
 Image by authors, 2019." license="Image by authors, no permission needed."
        url="https://github.com/Ejostol/Falling-Stands-/blob/main/IMG_3793%20(1).JPG?raw=true">

 *Sugi* is depicted in the 1309 painted scrolls entitled [Kasuga Gongen Genki](https://www.kunaicho.go.jp/e-culture/sannomaru/zuroku-95.html).
 One image of the scrolls shows a single specimen, tall with tufts of needles.
 It stands alone, neither directly next to the <span eid="Q714559">Kasuga Shrine</span> nor in the forest, dominating the foreground.
 Carefully maintained, the tree still stands in the <span eid="Q131287">Nara prefecture</span> today, having withstood the building’s reconstructions.[^8]

 <param ve-image region="316,0,689,523"
-       label="One of the Kasuga Gongen Genki scrolls, showing a Cryptomeria.
+       label="One of the Kasuga Gongen Genki scrolls, showing a Japanese cedar.
 The set of 20 scrolls were produced by the Fujiwara clan and completed in 1309." license="public domain"
        url="https://upload.wikimedia.org/wikipedia/commons/5/51/Takashina_Takakane_001.JPG">